-Mock overnight oatmeal breakfast porridge made with nuts and seeds for a grain-free, protein packed way to fuel your day.
+Overnight n’oatmeal breakfast porridge made with nuts and seeds for a grain-free, protein packed way to fuel your day.
 This recipe requires only a handful of ingredients and a few minutes to prepare!
 Oat-free porridge is nutritious and delicious!

 Plus, in my humble opinion, n’oatmeal tastes great, is super versatile, and is a marvelous make-ahead breakfast!